-Back before when we got our cats in 2017, I had very high anxiety levels and some low points of depression.
-And I noticed that after we had our cats for about a year or so — with one of them consistently sleeping with me every night — my overall mood had improved drastically, and my anxiety was at an all-time low when I was around them.
+Before we got our cats in 2017, I had very high anxiety levels and some low points of depression.
+I noticed that after we had our cats for about a year or so — with one of them consistently sleeping with me every night — my overall mood had improved drastically, and my anxiety was at an all-time low when I was around them.

-Finally, I would say that the biggest benefit of letting your cat sleep with you is purely for the fact that it creates a constant schedule.
+Finally, I would say that the biggest benefit of letting your cat sleep with you is purely that it creates a consistent schedule.
 Ever since I let my cat sleep with me, he knows exactly when bedtime is and when it’s time to wake up.
-This greatly reduces the Zoomies he gets at night – and greatly reduces that amount of times I wake up because of them.
+This greatly reduces the zoomies he gets at night – and greatly reduces the amount of times I wake up because of them.

 So, will you let your cat sleep in your bed?